matm/jQuery-File-Upload-Wiki/How-to-submit-additional-form-data-and-save-to-database.md

 This is the function that we will use and modify to collect the $_POST data from the two extra inputs we created in index.html

 For ease of use we will modify or create two new fuctions based on this one.
 Each one will receive the form data that has been sent via $_POST.
-Continuing with our example date form index.html we will make the two function.
+Continuing with our example data form index.html we will make the two function.
 ## Step 2.1
 ```php
  protected function handle_form_postid($file, $index) {